mattmar/rasterdiv/README.md

+# What is rasterdiv?

+*rasterdiv* is a package for the R statistical software and environment.
+It aims to provide functions to apply Information Theory based diversity indeces on RasterLayer or numerical matrices, such as Shannon's entropy or Cumulative Residual Entropy (CRE).

-Rasterdiv basics.
+## Rasterdiv basics.
 Derive indices of diversity from NDVI.
-author: "Matteo Marcantonio, Duccio Rocchini"

-This vignette uses **rasterdiv** to build global series of indices of diversity based on Information Theory.
+Here, we show hot to use **rasterdiv** to derive global series of indices of diversity based on Information Theory.
 The input dataset is the Copernicus Long-term (1999-2017) average Normalise Difference Vegetation Index for the 21st of June (copNDVI).

 ## Overview
-A RasterLayer called copNDVI is loaded together with package **rasterdiv**. *copNDVI* is at 8-bit meaning that pixel values range from 0 to 255 (you could *stretch* it to a more familiar (-1,1) range using `raster::stretch(copNDVI,minv=-1,maxv=1)`).
+A RasterLayer called copNDVI is loaded together with package **rasterdiv**. *copNDVI* is at 8-bit meaning that pixel values range from 0 to 255.
+You could *stretch* it to a more familiar (-1,1) range using `raster::stretch(copNDVI,minv=-1,maxv=1)` .

 ## Reclassify NDVI
 Pixels with values 253, 254 and 255 (water) will be set as NA's.